Your credit score is an indication of your financial behaviour, which lenders scrutinise every time you apply for credit in any form.

 This is information provided by banks and other lending institutions about your current and previous behaviour in relation to credit.
-This will include loans, credit cards, mortgages, store credit, and your history of repaying such credit – whether these have been paid on time, or whether you have any late, missed or defaulted payments.
+It includes loans, credit cards, mortgages and store credit, plus your history of repaying such credit – whether these have been paid on time, or if you have had any late, missed or defaulted payments.

 How do I find my credit file?

 Before applying for any credit whatsoever, it is always advisable to check your credit file, so that you can see what the credit issuer will see, and to ensure that all the information retained on your record is correct and up to date.